This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 1. Sole Proprietorship

-Which is suitable for small scale businesses, and businesses which have lower risks involved.
+This is suitable for small scale businesses, and businesses which have lower risks involved.
 As the name implies, this business involves only a single owner and because of that, it is an easy entity to set up in Hong Kong.
 However, the risks involved here would be that sole proprietorships are not considered separate legal entities, which means your personal assets are a liability because they are linked to your business.
 The advantages of this business option are that:

 Advantages: